cloudfoundry/community/toc/rfc/rfc-draft-v2-app-manifests.md

 addition, this makes it difficult to implement more advanced developer workflows (e.g. [GitOps](https://www.gitops.tech/)), since some resources and configuration values can not be deleted when applying manifests.
-For example, it is not possible to unset environment variable or delete service bindings by applying an app manifest.
+For example, it is currently not possible to unset environment variable or delete service bindings by applying an app manifest.

 ### App Manifests vs Space Manifests